 The Center is a component unit of the City of Clarksville, Tennessee (the City), which is the principal reporting entity and primary government.
-The Center's board of directors consists of 12 members: six appointed by the County Mayor of Montgomery County, Tennessee, and confirmed by the County Commissioners, and six appointed by the City Mayor, and confirmed by the City Council.
+The Center's board of directors consists of 14 members: seven appointed by the County Mayor of Montgomery County, Tennessee, and confirmed by the County Commissioners, and seven appointed by the City Mayor, and confirmed by the City Council.
+However, there are currently only 13 members as the 14th member has yet to be appointed.
 The City provides primary funding support along with the support of United Way, the Greater Nashville Regional Council, and program service fees.